linmaliakal/COMP373_Jollibee/README.md

 ## What It Is
 Project 1 for COMP 373.
 Building a Facility structure for the Jollibee Fast Food Chain.
 ### How to Run:
+1. Open project in Eclipse or any Java IDE.
-Run as a Java application in order to view unit test results
+2. Run as a Java application in order to view Facility Information.

 ## UML Diagram
 ![UML Diagram](docs/UML.png)